Moving your children to secondary school

 Most schools offer students the option of a Transition Year after they have completed the first 3 years of secondary education.
 This allows students to explore non-academic interests, whether they are social, creative or linked to the world of business.
-It gives them a chance to look around and to mature before moving into the Senior Cycle, which will lead them to the final Leaving Certificate exam.

 The Irish secondary school year stretches from the first week in September to the first week in June.
-If your child is going in to a Junior Certificate Class or a Leaving Certificate class, however, they will not finish until later in June, as they will be taking their exams at that time.
+If your child is going into a Junior Certificate Class or a Leaving Certificate class, however, they will not finish until later in June, as they will be taking their exams at that time.

 Vocational schools and community or comprehensive schools are all free.
 These schools tend to provide both academic and technical education and they often provide additional further education opportunities for school-leavers and adults in the local community.